Exxon, USW union agree on steps for Texas refinery lockout handover

 Exxon told refinery workers in an email that it wants the union to hold a vote on its latest offer, according to an email viewed by Reuters.
 It has declined to hold further talks without the vote, the people said.

-"We hope the union allows employees to vote on our offer and reach an agreement before May 1," said Exxon spokeswoman Julie King.
+"We hope the union allows employees to vote on our offer and reach an agreement before May 1," Exxon spokeswoman Julie King said.

 The union rejected Exxon's last proposal and counter offered with a one-year extension.
 After that rejection, Exxon gave the union notice it planned to lock out hourly employees on Saturday.